Robert (archbishop of Esztergom): Bishop of Veszprém

 Robert had a tense relationship with his metropolitan archbishop John, since Robert was the main preparer and submitter to the draft which sought to reduce the privileges of Esztergom.
 They had conflicts in the subject of superintendence over the provostry of Óbuda and the jurisdiction over the clerical staff in the royal court (mostly resided in Óbuda), in addition to the right of coronation of the queen consorts.
 The debate was intensified during the marriage of Andrew II and his second spouse Yolanda de Courtenay in February 1215.
 Their wedding was celebrated in Székesfehérvár and John crowned Yolanda queen consort.
 In response, Robert sent a complaint to Pope Innocent III, because the coronation of the queens consort in Hungary had been traditionally the privilege of his see, according to his narration.
 After Robert's personal visit in Rome, the pope sent two legates, cardinals Pelagio Galvani and Stefano di Ceccano to Hungary in order to investigate the complaint and confirmed the privilege of the See of Veszprém in April 1216.
 The decision was confirmed by Pope Honorius III in 1220 too.
 When John was prohibited from the free use of the archdiocese's income by the pope for his involvement in the consecration of the allegedly juvenile Bartholomew le Gros, Bishop of Pécs, John had to ask for permission to cover the necessary expenses from the pope's two appointed trustees, Thomas of Eger and his old antipode Robert of Veszprém.
 The two bishops were entrusted to become the guardians of Bartholomew until he reached adulthood.
 However an official inquiry ordered by the Holy See ascertained that the new bishop had already attained 30 years, the age required by canon law.
 After that John was acquitted of the charges and regained the right to financial supervision, while Thomas and Robert's mandate ceased by January 1221.

+Following the assassination of Gertrude of Merania, upon the request of Andrew II, bishops Peter of Győr and Robert of Veszprém escorted the unpopular and endangered Archbishop Berthold of Kalocsa until the Austrian border in late 1213, protected by the episcopal armies of Győr and Veszprém.
 Robert participated in the Fourth Council of the Lateran in 1215, along with the two archbishops, and additionally five Hungarian and three Dalmatian bishops.
 Following that Robert became the most influential proponent of the Hungarian participation in the Fifth Crusade.
 In February 1217, Pope Honorius authorized him to absolve those noblemen from their vow, who were entrusted with protection of the realm, while Andrew II prepared for the crusade.
 Robert even allowed Andrew to mortgage the gold crown of the first queen consort Gisela.